Positive ideals of multilinear operators: Positive (p ,...,p ;r)-dominated multilinear operators

 \section{\textsc{Positive (p}$_{1}$\textsc{,...,p}$_{m}$\textsc{ ;r)-dominated multilinear operators}}

 The concept of $(p_{1},\ldots ,p_{m};r)$-dominated multilinear operators was introduced by Achour \cite{Ach11}.
-This notion is a natural generalization of the concept of $(p,q)$-dominated linear operators, which was initially studied by Pietsch in \cite{PIETSCHoi}.
-In this section, we explore the positive multilinear version of this concept, providing a good example of a positive multi-ideal.
+This notion is a natural generalization of the concept of $(p,q)$-dominated linear operators originally studied by Pietsch in \cite{PIETSCHoi}.
+In this section we study the positive multilinear version of this concept and give a good example of a positive multi-ideal.